EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 - 1 km car journey ≈ 170 gCO₂eq
 - **This entire project < 5 gCO₂eq**

 The UK grid carbon intensity of 233 gCO₂/kWh (BEIS, 2023) is 62% lower than the global average, meaning the location of computation matters significantly for carbon footprint.
-Using Google Earth Engine processes all satellite data server-side on Google's infrastructure, avoiding the need to download ~500MB of raw SAR files per image and significantly reducing local energy consumption.
+Using Google Earth Engine processes all satellite data server side on Google's infrastructure, avoiding the need to download ~500MB of raw SAR files per image and significantly reducing local energy consumption.
 Google Colab's shared cloud infrastructure is also more energy-efficient than running equivalent computations on a personal laptop.
 ---

 ## Results Summary